espadrine/sc/doc/Readme.md

 ### The Camp Object

-`camp.start` is the simple way to launch the server in a single line.
+`Camp.start` is the simple way to launch the server in a single line.
 You may not know, however, that it returns an `http.Server` (or an `https.Server`) subclass instance.
 As a result, you can use all node.js' HTTP and HTTPS methods.